• Skip to main content

 Jan Burkins & Kari Yates

 This is the book for balanced literacy teachers who want to learn about the science of reading.
-Burkins and Yates tell encourage them to can begin their science of reading journey by making six shifts in how they approach beginning reading instruction.
+Burkins and Yates encourage them to begin their science of reading journey by making six shifts in how they approach beginning reading instruction.

 For those passionate about the science of reading, this book will be too simple and not go far enough.
 But for those starting out, it’s the ideal first step.